ros2/ros2_documentation/source/Tutorials/Intermediate/Rosdep.rst

 What is rosdep?
 ---------------

-``rosdep`` is dependency management utility that can work with packages and external libraries.
+``rosdep`` is a dependency management utility that can work with packages and external libraries.
+It is most often used with ROS packages, but can also be used outside of ROS.
 ``rosdep`` is a command-line utility for identifying and installing dependencies to build or install a package.
 It can be or is invoked when: